Herbert J. Hoelter: Clients

-Hoelter focuses on white-collar defendants in federal cases, and has represented prior to and post sentencing Bernard L. Madoff, Martha Stewart, Michael Vick, Michael Milken, Leona Helmsley, Lewis "Scooter" Libby and Mike Tyson, as well as politicians, foreign nationals, husband wife or family defendants, independent business people and Wall Street executives such as Ivan Boesky, Dennis B. Levine, and James McDermott.
+Hoelter focused on white-collar defendants in federal cases, and represented prior to and post sentencing Bernard L. Madoff, Martha Stewart, Michael Vick, Michael Milken, Leona Helmsley, Lewis "Scooter" Libby and Mike Tyson, as well as politicians, foreign nationals, husband wife or family defendants, independent business people and Wall Street executives such as Ivan Boesky, Dennis B. Levine, and James McDermott.
 He is also a speaker, and provides testimony to government panels and professional and academic audiences on the criminal justice system and punishment alternatives that do not involve imprisonment.

 He also provided consulting services for a number of Enron executives in the early 1990s.
 Since 2000 he has worked with criminal defense attorneys Ira Sorkin and Billy Martin (lawyer).

 Hoelter advised Bernard L. Madoff on medical care, before Madoff began a 150-year federal prison sentence for financial crime.
 While acknowledging the havoc caused by Madoff's fraudulent activities, Hoelter described the sentence as "the crown jewel" for the federal government and one imposed for "symbolic purposes."

-In the majority of cases featuring well-known clients, Hoelter has managed to develop court-approved sentencing proposals which produced more lenient sentences featuring substantial amounts of community service and home confinement.
-When clients receive more stringent prison terms, as was the case for Vick, Hoelter works to help the client resume life outside of prison, focusing on re-entry back into society.
+In the majority of cases featuring well-known clients, Hoelter managed to develop court-approved sentencing proposals which produced more lenient sentences featuring substantial amounts of community service and home confinement.
+When clients received more stringent prison terms, as was the case for Vick, Hoelter worked to help the client resume life outside of prison, focusing on re-entry back into society.

 Sentencing database

 To develop a better understanding of federal sentencing history, Hoelter and the NCIA in 2008 completed analysis of a computerized data collection maintained by The United States Sentencing Commission.
 The database is housed at the University of Michigan.
-NCIA reviewed the data sets for fiscal years 1999-2009.
+NCIA reviewed the data sets for fiscal years 1999–2009.
 The information generated by the NCIA's review is intended as a frame of reference for judges deciding fines and imprisonment terms.